KevinFasusi/supplychainpy/README.md

         Range('D' + str(x)).value = sku.abcxyz_classification
         x +=1
 ```
-Further examples and explanations will be available in the
+Further examples and explanations will be available in the documentation.
+Please find below.

 Documentation: